Skip to main content

 npm i

-Install SheetJS and Glide Data Grid required dependencies:
+1. Install SheetJS and Glide Data Grid libraries:

 npm run dev

 The terminal window will display a URL (typically http://localhost:5173).
-Open the URL with a web browser.
+Open the URL with a web browser and confirm that a page loads.

 curl -L -o src/App.tsx https://docs.sheetjs.com/gdg/App.tsx

-Refresh the browser window and a grid should be displayed:
+1. Refresh the browser window.
+A grid should be displayed:

 glide-data-grid initial view

-Suppose you believe that President Grover Cleveland should be counted once.
+Some statisticians believe President Grover Cleveland should be counted once.
 That would imply President Clinton should be index 41 and the indices of the other presidents should be decremented.
-By double-clicking on each cell in the Index column, a cell editor should appear.
-Decrement each index:

 glide-data-grid after edits